lexra/kpdocker/README.md

 #### Q: About `input_image = Image.open('000000350003.jpg')`, could we use a png file instead?
-A: Possitive.
+A: Yes, possitive.

-Q: About `Workflow for Yolo Example` described above, is there any step that we could skip?
+#### Q: About `Workflow for Yolo Example` described above, is there any step that we could skip?
 If the answer is `possitive`, which step?

 #### Q: The official documentation didn't invoke `ktc.convert_channel_last_to_first()` in `preprocess()`, Why we invoke `ktc.convert_channel_last_to_first()` before `preprocess()` returns?